paperless-ngx/paperless-ngx/docs/advanced_usage.md

     If your scanner supports double-sided scanning natively, you do not need this feature.

+This feature is turned off by default, see [configuration](/configuration#collate) on how to turn it on.

 ### Summary

 If you have scanner with an automatic document feeder (ADF) that only scans a single side,